mkalidev/crumpy-game/README.md

 # 2405 Game - Next.js Application

 A modern puzzle game inspired by 2048, built with Next.js, featuring Web3 wallet authentication and a MongoDB-based points system.
+Built with a clean component architecture and dark theme design.

 ## Features

 - 🎮 **2405 Game**: Play the classic sliding tile puzzle game with the goal of reaching 2405
-- 🔐 **Wallet Authentication**: Connect your Web3 wallet using Reown AppKit (formerly WalletConnect) - supports MetaMask, WalletConnect, and many more
+- 🔐 **Wallet Authentication**: Connect your Web3 wallet using Reown AppKit (formerly WalletConnect) - supports MetaMask, WalletConnect, Coinbase, and many more
 - 💾 **Points System**: Earn and track points saved to MongoDB
-- 🏆 **Leaderboard**: Compete with other players
+- 🏆 **Leaderboard**: Compete with other players in real-time
-- 🎨 **Clean UI**: Beautiful, modern interface with smooth animations
+- 🎨 **Dark Theme UI**: Beautiful, modern dark-themed interface with smooth animations
-- ⚡ **Next.js**: Built with Next.js for optimal performance
+- ⚡ **Next.js**: Built with Next.js for optimal performance and SSR
+- 📦 **Component Architecture**: Clean, modular component structure for easy maintenance
+- 🤖 **Auto-Commit**: Automatic git commits with file-based commit messages

 ## Prerequisites